hharcolezi/anonymity-impact-fairness/README.md

 # Fairness Evaluation Under Anonymization Techniques

-This repository investigates the interplay between anonymization techniques and fairness in machine learning (ML) models.
-Through various case studies presented in Python notebooks, we address several critical research questions about the effects of anonymization, record suppression, dataset characteristics, and classifier choices on fairness metrics.
+This repository contains the implementation of the experiments and methodologies presented in the paper **"Fair Play for Individuals, Foul Play for Groups?
+Auditing Anonymization’s Impact on ML Fairness"**.
+The key contributions of this paper is a systematical investigation of the interplay between anonymization techniques and fairness in machine learning (ML) models.
+Through various case studies, we address several critical research questions about the effects of anonymization, record suppression, dataset characteristics, and classifier choices on fairness metrics.

 ## Install dependencies
 To set up the environment and install dependencies: ```pip install -r requirements.txt```